AndreanIG/Portofolio/about.md

 ### 💡 Powered By
 This personal site was **built with [Hydejack](https://hydejack.com)** —
-a beautifully minimal Jekyll theme for personal portfolios and technical blogs.
+a minimalistic Jekyll theme for personal portfolios and technical blogs.